 My career in wealth management began with an internship at Morgan Stanley my senior year of college.
 I had the opportunity to work with the lead advisor in the office who taught me what it takes to be a successful wealth advisor.
 I was fascinated with the capital markets, analyzing investments and learning about the importance of financial planning.
 That internship set my path that would be the beginning of a 20-year-plus career in wealth management.

-What is your favorite part about partnering with wealth advisors at The San Diego Foundation (TSDF)?
+What is your favorite part about partnering with wealth advisors at San Diego Foundation (SDF)?

 Wealth advisors play a critical role in providing advice and guidance to help clients achieve a secure financial future.
 I have the privilege of partnering with wealth advisors in San Diego to help them build successful practices and deepen their client relationships through charitable planning.
 I also have the opportunity to educate wealth advisors on the advantages of various charitable vehicles, such as donor-advised funds.